 - These three all have the same basic design: large dials on each end of the dumbbells, which you turn to adjust the weight.
 They all take a similar amount of time to adjust as the MX55 dumbbells; certainly, the Merax one is faster since you only have to turn the dial on end rather than both ends.

 - While they’re as fast or faster at adjusting as the MX55, they’re also more prone to occasionally jamming, which adds a bit of extra time and frustration when it happens.
 Still, most of the time they’re pretty reliable.

-- These are not traditional looking dumbbells like the MX55 are.
+- These are not traditional-looking dumbbells like the MX55.
 The dumbbell length does not get shorter with less weight and longer with more weight.
-It's the same length with no plates added as it is with all plates added.
+It’s the same length with no plates added as it is with all plates added.
 This can make it somewhat awkward to use at lighter weights, and/or with exercises like curls and lateral raises where you need to bring the dumbbells by your sides or in front of your thighs.

 - As far as price goes, the Bowflex 552 and Merax Deluxe are closer to half the price of the MX55 adjustable dumbbells.
 The Bowflex 1090 is in about the same price range as the MX55.
 A dumbbell stand is optional for all of these; you don’t necessarily need one, but it’s helpful.
 You can purchase one separately for a reasonable price if you want one.

-Hopefully my MX Select MX55 adjustable dumbbells review has taught you everything you need to know to make an informed decision about this dumbbell or any of the top alternatives.
+Hopefully my MX Select MX55 adjustable dumbbells review has taught you everything you need to know to make an informed decision on whether to buy the MX55 adjustable dumbbells or any of the top alternatives.

 Whichever adjustable dumbbell set you end up buying, I hope you enjoy it and the awesome workouts to come!